Leafwing-Studios/asm-docs/docs/signals/decisions.md

 - should units stampede?
 Emerges from the fear signal production while in the fear intent
   - creates automatic stampede when crowded due to negative response to other units
 - How should we ensure the decision subroutine runs only when the action has finished?
 (System clock, callbacks, messages, etc.)
-- Decision making (in Travel was where this came up) should not be performing gradient sums?
-Should this be handled when computing the gradient instead?
 - how do we handle conflicting actions?
   - this is particularly bad when the actions occur in the same phase: e.g. picking up or putting down an object in the same tile
   - this is the same problem, from a technical perspective, as collision detection